SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_570FC.md

 # Evertz 570FC

-This driver can be used to monitor and control the **Evertz 570FC** frame controller.
+This connector can be used to monitor and control the **Evertz 570FC** frame controller.

 ## About